hapax/hapax.github.io/assets/chandra.md

 E_n = \left(\frac{2\pi^2 \hbar^2 }{m_e L^2}\right) n^2.
 $$

-There is no proton in this problem now, since the only role that played earlier was determining $r_n$, and we have fixed $r$ by fiat.
+There is no proton needed in the problem now, since the only role the proton played in the hydrogen atom was to determine $r_n$, and we have fixed $r_n = r$ by fiat.
-This also lets us get rid of the minus sign we found in Exercise 1, since that corresponded to the electron being *bound*.
+(This also eliminates minus sign we found in Exercise 1.)
-Now, the electron lives on a circle by definition.

-So, we have the single-electron energies, just like the atom.
-Unlike the atom, we are just going to go ahead and assume that electrons don't interact, and our hotel model (Rules 1--3) applies.
 Suppose we throw $N$ particles onto the circle.
 The highest occupied energy level is called the *Fermi energy* $E_F$ (see Exercise 2).